Erich Hartmann: Last combat missions

 Hartmann attended the jet conversion program led by Heinrich Bär.
 Galland also intended Hartmann to fly with Jagdverband 44.
 Hartmann declined the offer, preferring to remain with JG 52.
 Some sources report that Hartmann's decision to stay with his unit was due to a request via telegram made by Oberstleutnant Hermann Graf.

-On 1 February, Hartmann was appointed Gruppenkommandeur of I./JG 52, succeeding Hautpmann Adolf Borchers.
+On 1 February, Hartmann was appointed Gruppenkommandeur of I. Gruppe of JG 52, succeeding Hauptmann Adolf Borchers.
 Hartmann claimed his 350th aerial victory on 17 April, in the vicinity of Chrudim.
 The last wartime photograph of Hartmann known was taken in connection with this victory.
 Hartmann's last aerial victory occurred over Brno, Czechoslovakia, on 8 May, the last day of the war in Europe.
 Early that morning, he was ordered to fly a reconnaissance mission and report the position of Soviet forces.
 Hartmann took off with his wingman at 08:30 and spotted the first Soviet units just 40 km away.
 Passing over the area, Hartmann saw a Yak-9, ambushed it from his vantage point at 12000 ft and shot it down.

 When he landed, Hartmann learned that the Soviet forces were within artillery range of the airfield, so JG 52 destroyed Karaya One, 24 other Bf 109s, and large quantities of ammunition.
 Hartmann and Hermann Graf were ordered to fly to the British sector to avoid capture by Soviet forces while the remainder of JG 52 was ordered to surrender to the approaching Soviets.
-As Gruppenkommandeur of I./JG 52, Hartmann chose to surrender his unit to members of the US 90th Infantry Division.
+As Gruppenkommandeur of I. Gruppe, Hartmann chose to surrender his unit to members of the US 90th Infantry Division.